UbuntuBudgie/UBpi/README.md

  3. using the official Pi touchscreen (the one that connects via the DSI ribbon instead of HDMI) doesn't seem to work in KMS mode.
 Budgie DOES load, but you get no display.
 FKMS mode works fine.
 This is a known upstream issue https://github.com/raspberrypi/linux/issues/4020
  4. when installing on a Compute Module 4, using the Pi Foundation's IO Board, the USB ports may not be working.
 This is due to the DWC2 USB2 controller not being in host mode by default.
 If you are affected by this, it can be resolved by editing /boot/firmware/config.txt from another device, and adding
  `dtoverlay=dwc2,dr_mode=host`
+ 5. The 21.04 repositories does not have an ARM64 package for Kodi - https://discourse.ubuntubudgie.org/t/psa-how-to-install-kodi-on-21-04-raspberry-pi/4909
+ 6. When rebooting sound config goes back to jack - https://discourse.ubuntubudgie.org/t/when-rebooting-sound-config-goes-back-to-jack/4907

 ----